kush111019/codes_for_tomorrow_chat/README.md

 3) npm run dev

-In order to do test the chatting logic start the server first by giving the following command npm run dev then open more than one cmd pannel and run the following command npx tsc test-client.ts --outDir dist
+In order to do test the chatting logic start the server first by giving the following commands from the root directory of the project folder npm run dev then open more than one cmd pannel and run the following command npx tsc test-client.ts --outDir dist